s-bose/arrest/README.md

 Enable data validation for REST APIs.

 Built on top of Pydantic and httpx.
-Arrest helps you define your external API calls underneath a structured data model.
-Especially useful when in a microservice architecture you have a number of internal/external services.
+Arrest is like a postman client for your microservice apis.
+It provides a simple layer of Pydantic encapsulation over Httpx HTTP calls to ensure structural integrity of your api definitions in a single file, as well as provide Pydantic's strength of data validation.

 ## TODOS
 [] add root resource "/"